Hubble selection of the weak scale from QCD quantum critical point: Introduction

+Then we ask the following: Why is the selection of criticality the selection of the observed small weak scale?
+To what first-order critical points does the Higgs mass have relevance?
+Reference \cite{Giudice:2021viw} analyzed the aforementioned renormalization-scale dependence of the SM Higgs vacuum structure~\cite{Degrassi:2012ry,Buttazzo:2013uya}, but the critical scale was found to be far above the weak scale.
+References \cite{Geller:2018xvz,You:2017kah} studied a prototype model with multiple axions, where a QCD barrier trapping an axion disappears when $v_h$ turns off, so that the axion suddenly rolls down to the minimum, generating a large energy contrast necessary for Hubble selection.
+Critical changes of a theory could also induce the small weak scale in association with much smaller dark energy~\cite{Cheung:2018xnu,Arkani-Hamed:2020yna}.

+In this Letter, we present a cosmological account of the weak scale from possible first-order zero-temperature (hence, quantum) critical points of QCD.\footnote{The small weak scale, if not due to criticalities or symmetries, could also be a result of the cosmological selection of anthropic~\cite{Cheung:2018xnu,Giudice:2019iwl,Strumia:2020bdy,Csaki:2020zqz,TitoDAgnolo:2021nhd,TitoDAgnolo:2021pjo} or entropic~\cite{Dvali:2003br,Dvali:2004tma,Kawai:2011qb,Hamada:2014xra,Arkani-Hamed:2016rle,Arvanitaki:2016xds} principles in a multiverse.} We first point out that QCD may have built-in quantum critical points at some $v_h^* \lesssim v_{\rm EW} = 246 \,{\rm GeV}$; this has yet to be studied, and we initiate an exploration using the three-flavor linear sigma model (LSM) of low-energy QCD.
+Then we present a relaxion model that realizes Hubble selection of the QCD criticality and self-organizes $v_h$ close to the observed value.
+Then, $v_h$ is critical to ${\sim} \Lambda_{\rm QCD}$ (not to the crossover at zero).
+An added benefit is that the weak scale and $\Lambda_{\rm QCD}$ are generically close, which otherwise is accidental.
+Furthermore, building upon earlier works, we elaborate Hubble selection with different semi quantitative derivations.

-We note that if the strange quark were lighter, QCD chiral phase transition (finite-$T$) could have been first order.
-Although it is not yet firmly established by lattice calculation~\cite{Brown:1990ev,Gavin:1993yk,DeTar:2009ef,Resch:2017vjs,deForcrand:2017cgb,Li:2017aki,Cuteri:2017zcb,Kuramashi:2020meg}, it has been argued based on the (non-)existence of IR fixed points in the 3D linear sigma model~\cite{Pisarski:1983ms,Wilczek:1992sf}.
-In other words, QCD at $T=0$ too may have rich vacuum structure, as a function of quark masses (hence, the Higgs vev $v_h$).
-But it is not well known currently.
+We are inspired by observations that if the strange quark were slightly lighter, the (finite-temperature $T$) QCD chiral phase transition could have been first order.
+Although not yet firmly established~\cite{Brown:1990ev,Gavin:1993yk,DeTar:2009ef,Resch:2017vjs,deForcrand:2017cgb,Li:2017aki,Cuteri:2017zcb,Kuramashi:2020meg}, this possibility has been expected based on the (non)existence of infrared fixed points in the three-dimensional LSM~\cite{Pisarski:1983ms,Wilczek:1992sf}.
+In other words, QCD at $T=0$ too (relevant during inflation) may have a rich vacuum structure, as a function of variable quark masses or $v_h$.
+Our initial phenomenological exploration of the vacuum structure shall be verified by dedicated research.

-In this work, we present a cosmological account of the weak scale criticality from possible quantum critical points of QCD.
-We first explore such critical points as a function of $v_h$ for the first time, and calculate their roles for the weak scale criticality that is realized through cosmological Hubble selection.
-As a result, the weak scale is near-critical, not to the electroweak crossover, but to the quantum phase transition of the chiral symmetry, whose generic scale $\LQCD$ happens to be close to the observed weak scale.

-The paper discusses the following in order: basic model ingredients, QCD quantum critical points, Hubble selection mechanism, and realization of the weak scale criticality.
-Then we conclude with potential improvements of the scenario.
+The Letter discusses the basic model ingredients (\Sec{sec:model}), exploration of QCD quantum critical points (\Sec{sec:QCD}), Hubble selection (\Sec{sec:HubbleSelection}), realization of the weak-scale criticality (\Sec{sec:weak}), and conclusions with future improvements.